-[Focus] EU food system is 'flawed', heart experts say
+[Focus] EU food system 'flawed', heart experts say

 Focus

-EU food system is 'flawed', heart experts say
+EU food system 'flawed', heart experts say

 By Paula Dear